More Modified CrossFit Routines

 6 rounds for time.

-Dr. Darden recommended a target time of about 12 minutes.
-If 10 chin ups or dips can not be completed substituted negative-only reps.
-Can be performed indoors by substituting cycling for 20 seconds for the sprints.
+Dr. Darden recommended a target time of about twelve minutes.
+If ten chin ups or dips can not be completed substituted negative-only reps.
+Can be performed indoors by substituting cycling for twenty seconds for the sprints.

 Please post your comments after trying any of the above routines as well as your own variations of them.